sreich/ore-infinium/README.md

 Extremely early development!

 It is multiplayer but has only been tested local machine only.
+It also will not have any lag compensation/prediction etc for a while until I get more functionality.

 # Requirements
 You will need java 1.8 (java 8).
 Tested with intellij IDEA.